(Eric) Kwame Appiah

-His experience on the professional, collegiate, and international stage will only add to the already top-ranked Lady Lions.
+His experience on the professional, collegiate, and international stage has only added to the already top-ranked Lady Lions.
 In addition to playing professionally in Ghana, he took his talents to Mount Vernon, Ohio where he competed for current NAIA and Crossroads League member Mount Vernon Nazarene University, earning numerous accolades competing as a standout center-back for the Cougars.
 He graduated with a Bachelors Degree from Mount Vernon in Exercise Science before going to Tiffin, Ohio and applying himself both on the field as a graduate assistant and in the classroom, giving way to a Masters of Arts in Education from Heidelberg University.

-While on the pitch for Mount Vernon, Kwame anchored a defense that posted 15 shutouts in 2009 en route to the NCCAA national tournament, where he received All-Tournament team honors.
+While on the pitch for Mount Vernon, Appiah anchored a defense that posted 15 shutouts in 2009 en route to the NCCAA national tournament, where he received All-Tournament team honors.
 The following year, the Cougars battled their way to an overall record of 17-7-2 and 11 shutouts.
-During his senior year, Kwame served the squad as a co-captain and helped maintain great leadership both on and off the field of play.
+During his senior year, Appiah served the squad as a co-captain and helped maintain great leadership both on and off the field of play.

 His strong knowledge of the game, good administrative skills, maturity, and work ethic were noticed by the Lee University staff, which led to him being hired on as an assistant coach for the Flames.
-Just as Kwame said prior to becoming a Flame, "I'm going to bring everything I can to help make this program a national power," he followed through as Kwame helped lead Lee to the program's first-ever national title in 2014, capturing the NCCAA Div.
+Just as Appiah said prior to becoming a Flame, "I'm going to bring everything I can to help make this program a national power," he followed through as Appiah helped lead Lee to the program's first-ever national title in 2014, capturing the NCCAA Div.
 I National Championship.